 10: Affixes

 Another way to make a datetime is by using the d prefix.
-Affixes look similar to casts but are instructions to treat input as a certain type, rather than to convert into another type.
+Affixes look similar to casts but are instructions to parse input as a certain type, rather than to convert into another type.
 Thanks to this, the queries below won't even run because the parser can already see that the last one won't work.

 "There was a problem with the database: Parse error: Invalid datetime,